openjdk/jdk/src/java.base/share/man/java.md

     contains spaces, then it must be enclosed in quotation marks.
 For an example of a command string, see the description of the `-XX:OnError` option.
+    This applies only to `OutOfMemoryError` exceptions caused by Java Heap exhaustion; it does not apply to `OutOfMemoryError` exceptions thrown directly from Java code, nor by the JVM for other types of resource exhaustion (such as native thread creation errors).

     This does not apply to any `OutOfMemoryError` thrown by Java, or native, code in the JDK libraries.